Overview

 Event Processing

-To handle incoming events, a Reactive Smart Contract must implement the IReactive
+To handle incoming events, a reactive contract must implement the IReactive interface.
+Below is the primary method to implement.

 function react(